Cumulative generation of maximal entanglement between spectrally distinct qubits using squeezed light: Entangling Process

 One way to overcome the consequences of scattering losses is to consider photon number resolving detectors and discard samples where photon loss has occured.
 However, given that such detectors types are still in the experimental stage, we consider non-number resolving detectors in our calculations.
 The methodology for generating the trajectories is the same as for $\beta=1$, but we will find that the qubits are in a mixed state post-photon detection.
 For emitter matches that reach perfect entanglement rapidly in the lossless case, it is possible to obtain over 99\% concurrence within a few iterations for $\beta\sim 0.9$.

 In order to achieve the best concurrence, we include a bit flip operation on both emitters (in the computational basis) after every detection event.
-The scattering process results in an uneven accumulation of probability amplitudes on $\ket{\uparrow\uparrow}$ and $\ket{\downarrow\downarrow}$, and $\ket{\uparrow\downarrow}$ and $\ket{\downarrow\uparrow}$ due to $\gamma$ no longer being zero [see SM for more details \cite{SI}].
+The scattering process results in an uneven accumulation of probability amplitudes on $\ket{\uparrow\uparrow}$ and $\ket{\downarrow\downarrow}$, and $\ket{\uparrow\downarrow}$ and $\ket{\downarrow\uparrow}$ due to $\gamma$ no longer being zero.
 Performing a bit flip balances out the probability amplitudes of these spin states and improves the amount of possible entanglement generation.
-Fig.~\ref{fig:3} shows random concurrence trajectories for the $\beta<1$ case, where zero-photon detection outcomes due to scattering losses are accounted for.
+Fig.~\ref{fig:3} shows random concurrence trajectories for the $\beta<1$ case.
+The different paths reflect the many different possible trajectories, with the probability weighting reflected by the degree of line transparency.
+Also, zero-photon detection outcomes due to scattering losses are accounted for.
 The plots demonstrate that the iterative process can generate near-perfect entanglement, where the probability of obtaining concurrence $C>0.99$ within the first 10 iterations is $10-50\%$ for the shown configurations.
 This occurs after several simultaneous photon measurements at both detectors.
+We find that there is no qualitative difference when allowing for non-identical $\beta$-factors at the two emitters.